Command-line interface

 sh

-function ma { PYTHONPATH=.:$PYTHONPATH machinable get machinable.index directory=$STORAGE "$@"; }
+function ma { PYTHONPATH=.:$PYTHONPATH machinable get machinable.index directory=$STORAGE "$@"; }so you can type

 sh